 Documents from the 1930s and 1940s reveal that many asbestos manufacturers were aware of the serious health issues surrounding asbestos, but kept the information secret from workers and from the public (Paul Brodeur’s “The Cruel Saga of Asbestos Disease”).

-During the 1960s, evidence emerged indicating that asbestos fibers posed a dangerous medical risk.
-Dr. Irving Selikoff of the Mount Sinai School of Medicine in New York City studied the health and mortality of asbestos insulation workers.
+During the 1960s, Dr. Irving Selikoff of the Mount Sinai School of Medicine in New York City studied the health and mortality of asbestos insulation workers.
 He found alarming rates of lung cancer and asbestosis.
 The study also confirmed the high rate of premature death among insulation workers.

 Today, the PEL under both OSHA and the EPA is 0.1 f/cc for asbestos work in all industries, including construction, shipyards, and asbestos abatement.
 OSHA adds, however, that the asbestos PEL is a target guideline for regulatory purposes only, that it does not establish any level of “safe” exposure, and that there is still a significant health risk to workers involved with asbestos.
 The agency also mandates various work procedures to limit asbestos exposure such as HEPA filters, special ventilation systems, glove bags, protective clothing, and respirators.
 See Asbestos Worker Safety for more details about procedures and safety precautions.

 If you suffered adverse health effects after being exposed to asbestos, be sure to get in touch with a skilled attorney right away.
 A dedicated legal professional could help you understand your legal options and work with you to pursue the compensation you deserve.